Woman rescued from lake at Xiao Guilin after British tourists sound the alarm

 The woman was clinging onto a branch and was almost fully submerged, with only her nose and mouth above the surface, Mrs Brewin told CNA.

-She went to help from passers-by while her husband, a 66-year-old retiree, tried to reach in to get the woman out.
+She went to get help from passers-by while her husband, a 66-year-old retiree, tried to reach in to pull the woman out.

 “I didn’t dare enter the water as I didn’t know how deep it was,” said Mr Brewin.